Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 While it may be obvious that the main goal of running social media ads is to make money, the truth is that social media advertising isn't all about that.

-Every business is different and has specific objectives, and social advertising can help achieve some of those goals.
+Every business is different and has specific objectives, and media adverts can help achieve some of those goals.

-The first thing to do when setting up an ad is to select one of the three broad types of campaign objectives that every social platform offers:
+The first thing to do when setting up a social media ad is to select one of the three broad types of campaign objectives that every social platform offers:

 Increase brand awareness